openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

 ![](http://lizards.opensuse.org/wp-content/uploads/2011/02/liz_tigerfoot.png)

 Your guests would be myself (tigerfoot) & Morgane Marquis.
-A team of excellent djâ€™s as
+A team of excellent dj’s as
         Lillith from Australia, Esquievel from USA, Stefanos from France, or our great Greeks neighbors.

 **Why?**

 Hey not so long ago I was kicked by [H](http://blog.hennevogel.de/kick-ass/)!
-Because itâ€™s a place where people have also fun, and we want to talk with them
+Because it’s a place where people have also fun, and we want to talk with them
         about the freedom & openSUSE.
 Did you never attempt to realize something that has not been made yet?
 Just to have a lot of fun!
 The full explanation [Here](http://blog.hennevogel.de/why-we-are-here/).